13 Amp Plug‑In Induction Hobs: Pros and Cons Explained

 Pros of 13 Amp Plug‑In Induction Hobs

-• Simple installation – No electrician is needed.
-These hobs work with a standard 3-pin UK plug, making them perfect for DIY kitchen upgrades or quick replacements.
+No electrician is needed.
+These hobs work with a standard 3-pin UK plug, making them ideal for DIY kitchen upgrades or quick replacements.

-• Flexible placement – Can be installed or even temporarily used in locations with an appropriate socket, useful for kitchen renovations or temporary setups.
+Can be installed or temporarily used anywhere with an appropriate socket — ideal for renovations or temporary setups.

 Cons of 13 Amp Plug‑In Induction Hobs

-• Socket considerations – They must be plugged directly into a wall socket; using an extension lead is unsafe and can cause overheating.
+These hobs must be plugged directly into a wall socket.
+Using an extension lead is unsafe and may cause overheating.

 Conclusion: Is a 13 Amp Plug-In Induction Hob Right for You?